As you may have heard me say before… when it comes to breast augmentations we all heal differently!

 It may not drop, but a shaped implant will definitely fluff.

-All implants feel pretty firm to begin with, especially if the implants are placed under the muscle.
-Shaped implants are a touch firmer than other silicone implants because they're made of a cohesive (thicker) silicone.
+All breast implants feel pretty firm to begin with, especially if the implants are placed under the muscle.
+Shaped breast implants are a touch firmer than other silicone implants because they're made of a cohesive (thicker) silicone.

-This is really important for anatomical implants, as they need to keep their shape (a more full lower pole, and a tapered upper portion, much like the natural breast) and withstand the pressure of overlying skin, breast and muscle from deforming it.
+This is really important for anatomical breast implants, as they need to keep their shape (a more full lower pole, and a tapered upper portion, much like the natural breast) and withstand the pressure of overlying skin, breast and muscle from deforming it.

-Although shaped implants placed under the muscle can look a bit flatter to begin with (less frankenboob and more flattenboob), once the swelling goes down, tissues heal and muscles relax the 'fluffing' bit occurs.
+Although shaped breast implants placed under the muscle can look a bit flatter to begin with (less frankenboob and more flattenboob), once the swelling goes down, tissues heal and muscles relax the 'fluffing' bit occurs.
 But this bit can take longer than other silicone implants.

 With an anatomical implant you’ll know what they’re going to look like long before you’re going to know what their final feel will be.